-When someone is receiving care and support at home or in the community, we will arrange that a person keeps a minimum amount of income, after paying towards the cost of their eligible care and support needs.
+When someone is receiving care and support at home or in the community, we will ensure that a person keeps a minimum amount of their income, after paying towards the cost of their eligible care and support needs.

-We call this the minimum income guarantee (MIG).
-The Government sets the MIG rates for England annually, see Social care charging for local authorities.
+This is called the minimum income guarantee (MIG).
 The MIG should enable the person to cover their necessary living costs and assist them to live independently.